ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 <b> When using `ggplot2`, you usually start your code with `ggplot(your_data, aes(x = independent_variable, y = dependent_variable))`, then you add the type of plot you want to make using `+ geom_boxplot()`, `+ geom_histogram()`, etc. `aes` stands for aesthetics, hinting to the fact that using `ggplot2` you can make aesthetically pleasing graphs - there are many `ggplot2` functions to help you clearly communicate your results, and we will now go through some of them.</b>

-<b>when we want to change the colour, shape or fill of a variable based on another variable, e.g. colour-code by species, we include `colour = species` inside the `aes()` function.
+<b>When we want to change the colour, shape or fill of a variable based on another variable, e.g. colour-code by species, we include `colour = species` inside the `aes()` function.
 When we want to set a specific colour, shape or fill, e.g. `colour = "black"`, we put that outside of the `aes()` function.</b>

 We will see our custom theme `theme_LPD()` in action as well!